If you’re like many SaaS Customer Success professionals we know, you’re probably deep in 2020 planning.

 Berkman has been in the business world since 2008.
-He started in customer service and sales at Ellies Electronics, a leading South African manufacturer, wholesaler, importer and distributor in diversified sectors.
+He started in customer service and sales at Ellies Electronics, a leading South African manufacturer, wholesaler, importer, and distributor in diversified sectors.

-Then, he worked his way up to becoming a customer success manager at WalkMe, a digital adoption platform that serves companies such as Microsoft, Cisco, PayPal and Citrix, before joining CloudShare in early 2017.
+Then, he worked his way up to becoming a customer success manager at WalkMe, a digital adoption platform that serves companies such as Microsoft, Cisco, PayPal, and Citrix, before joining CloudShare in early 2017.
 At CloudShare, he started in business development, became a virtual IT labs expert, and now works directly with customers from both startups and enterprises.

 His experience has taught him that customers need to really understand your product to optimize results and adopt it long term.

-"Make sure the learning you provide is engaging.
-Theoretical learning is important, but it’s limited, and I believe it can stunt comprehension," he said, recommending to leverage virtual labs to replicate software environments, so that customers can practice the scenarios your software serves without the risk involved in making changes to their companies' actual accounts.
+“Make sure the learning you provide is engaging.
+Theoretical learning is important, but it’s limited, and I believe it can stunt comprehension,” he said, recommending leveraging virtual labs to replicate software environments, so that customers can practice the scenarios your software serves without the risk involved in making changes to their companies’ actual accounts.